Skip to content

 Checkerboard Detection

 Used for calibration patterns or densely packed tags where black squares touch.
-This profile uses 4-way connectivity to prevent component merging.
+The grid profile uses 4-way connectivity to prevent component merging:

 Targeted Families